Xilinx/Vitis_Libraries/docs/index.rst

    See the License for the specific language governing permissions and limitations under the License.

-**********************
+**********************************
-XF FinTech Library
+Vitis Quantitative Finance Library
-**********************
+**********************************

-The XF FinTech Library is an Vitis Library aimed at providing a comprehensive FPGA acceleration library for quantitative finance.
+The Vitis Quantitative Finance Library is a Vitis Library aimed at providing a comprehensive FPGA acceleration library for quantitative finance.
-It is an open-source library can be used in a variety of financial applications, such as modeling, trading, evaluation and risk management.
+It is an open-source library that can be used in a variety of financial applications, such as modeling, trading, evaluation and risk management.

-The XF FinTech library provides extensive APIs at three levels of abstraction:
+The Vitis Quantitative Finance Library provides extensive APIs at three levels of abstraction:

 * L1, the basic functions heavily used in higher level implementations.
 It includes statistical functions such as Random Number Generation (RNG), numerical methods, e.g., Monte Carlo Simulation, and linear algebra functions such as Singular Value Decomposition (SVD), and tridiagonal and pentadiagonal matrix solvers.

-* L2, the APIs that provided at the level of pricing engines.
-Various pricing engines are provided to evaluate different financial derivatives, including equity products, interest-rate products, FX products, and credit products.
+* L2, the APIs provided at the level of pricing engines.
+Various pricing engines are provided to evaluate different financial derivatives, including equity products, interest-rate products, foreign exchange (FX) products, and credit products.
 At this level, each pricing engine API can be seen as a kernel.
 The customers may write their own CPU code to call different pricing engines under the framework of OpenCL.

-* L3, the upcoming software level APIs.
+* L3, the software level APIs.
 APIs of this level hide the details of data transfer, kernel related resources configuration, and task scheduling in OpenCL.
 Software application programmers may quickly use L3 high-level APIs to run various pricing options without touching the dependency of OpenCL tasks and hardware configurations.

 Library Contents
 ================